 - In a small bowl combine all ingredients except pork chops.
 Sprinkle mixture onto both sides of each pork chop and rub in until well coated.

-- Lightly grease grill and cook pork with lid closed, about 5 minutes per side, or until slightly charred and cooked to desired doneness.
-See cooking tips above for suggestions.
+- Lightly grease grill and cook pork with lid closed, about 5 minutes per side, or until slightly charred and a minimum internal temperature of 145° F.

 I made this over for Mother’s Day and it was amazing!
 But with the recipe it shows pepper twice, is this correct or is there supposed to be something else?
 I just did it once and it turned out fine.